In this in-depth Capital One Shopping review I’ll explain:

 Capital One Shopping offers multiple ways to help save money, including price comparison, automated coupon codes and cash-back.
 While not as well-known, it also has a valuable “Exclusive Deals” feature that stood out in our testing as one of the best cash-back tools we’ve ever used.

 #1.
 Exclusive Deals

-Exclusive Deals are bonus cash-back rates at specific merchants that you’ve previously visited.
+Exclusive Deals are bonus rates at specific merchants that you’ve previously visited.
 For example, let’s say you visit Macys.com and browse items but do not actually buy anything.
-The next day, you might get an Exclusive Deal for extra cash-back on a purchase at Macy’s.
+The next day, you might get an Exclusive Deal on a purchase at Macy’s.

 This is made possible by the fact that when you install the browser extension, you’re required to allow it to track the websites you visit.
-We’ll cover safety and privacy concerns in more detail later in this review, but from a savings standpoint, these offers — sometimes as high as 30% during our testing — are among the best we’ve ever seen on a cash-back platform.
+We’ll cover safety and privacy concerns in more detail later in this review, but from a savings standpoint, these offers are among the best we’ve ever seen on a cash-back platform.

 These deals are usually (but not always) sent the day after you visit a website, and only if you didn’t make a purchase.
 In my experience, they most often appear for Capital One Shopping’s featured partners.

 To locate Exclusive Deals, open the Capital One Shopping website or app, click “My Rewards & Savings,” and then click “Discover.”

 In my case, I had visited both the Saks Fifth Avenue and Macy’s websites while looking for a new hoodie.
-The next day, after not making a purchase, I got offers for 27% and 21% cash-back from those retailers (as shown in the screenshot above).
+The next day, after not making a purchase, I got the offers pictured above from Capital One Shopping.

 Here’s the kicker: these massive cash-back rates are for your entire purchase, not just the individual item.
 You don’t even have to purchase the advertised item to get the promo rate on your transaction.